GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

         - 03 How can the LLMs be made more contextual with the enterprise's proprietary data?

 <!-- image -->
-**Image Description:** In this image we can see a circle.
-In the circle there is a number 04.
+**AI-Generated Image Description:** The circle has the number 04 on it.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a yellow circle.
-In the yellow circle there is a number 05 written on it.
+**AI-Generated Image Description:** The circle in the image has the number 05 on it.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In the image there is a circle with the number 06 on it.
+**AI-Generated Image Description:** The number 06 is displayed on a yellow circle.
 <!-- end image description -->